V-Mayya/sql-project/index.md

 The idea to create a project based around natural disasters was developed after reading the book 'Extreme Economies'.
 One of the incidents described in the book was about how Aceh (a province of Indonesia) managed to resume its daily operations almost immediately after disaster struck.
 The economic resilience and methods the region used to dampen the impact of the natural disaster inspired me to create this project.

-Since the project will be looking into major natural disasters during 2000-2022, data will only comprise of some major natural disasters where fatalities have been greater than 100 (along with due to difficulty in reseaerching information related to all disasters during the period).
+Since the project will be looking into major natural disasters during 2000-2022, data will only comprise of some major natural disasters where fatalities have been greater than 100 (along with due to difficulty in researching information related to all disasters during the period).

 ### Implications